-If the student and instructor cannot come to an amicable solution to the issue, both parties are encouraged to reach out to IGPE Director Michael Lovorn.
-Initial contact should be made via e-mail, and then if necessary, at Director Lovorn's discretion, either or both parties may speak via Skype, WhatsApp, phone, or similar.
-Director Lovorn will attempt to work with both parties to come to an amicable solution, documenting his recommendation in writing (likely e-mail).
+If the student and instructor cannot come to an amicable solution to the issue, both parties are encouraged to reach out to the IGPE Director.
+Initial contact should be made via e-mail, and then, if necessary and at the director's discretion, either or both parties may speak via Skype, WhatsApp, phone, or similar.
+The IGPE Director will work with both parties to come to an amicable solution, documenting a recommendation in writing (likely e-mail).

-If Director Lovorn's recommended resolution is not acceptable to both parties, additional steps will be made available to the student.
+If the IGPE Director's recommended resolution is not acceptable to both parties, additional steps will be made available to the student.
 To ensure process integrity and dignity of all involved, students will not be permitted to circumvent the aforementioned protocol.
 Students who attempt to skip steps or contact multiple IGPE representatives will be redirected to follow proper dispute procedure.
-Students who repeatedly circumvent or subvert proper dispute procedure will be immediately referred to the SUNY Buffalo State Dean of Students Office (https://deanofstudents.buffalostate.edu).
-All IGPE-led attempts at resolution will be halted as appropriate during investigations by the Dean of Students Office.
+Students who repeatedly circumvent or subvert proper dispute procedure will be immediately referred to the SUNY Buffalo State Dean of Students office (https://deanofstudents.buffalostate.edu).
+All IGPE-led attempts at resolution will be halted as appropriate during investigations by the Dean of Students office.

-To ensure and protect course instructors' academic freedom, under normal circumstances, Director Lovorn and Graduate School Dean Miller will not entertain disputes over assignments or final grades.
+To ensure and protect course instructors' academic freedom, under normal circumstances, the IGPE Director and Graduate School dean will not entertain disputes over assignments or final grades.
 Exceptions will be made on a case-by case basis for students who demonstrate clear evidence of extreme deviation from expectations as outlined in the course syllabus or other egregious inconsistencies on the part of the instructor.